 However, consistent annual reporting provides significantly better opportunity to build reliable time series and analyse victimisation trends.
 NZCVS is therefore an improvement on NZCASS, where it often took two or three years to publish the results.
-NZCVS will produce a much greater range and depth of information than the previous survey, and this data will be current.
+NZCVS produces a much greater range and depth of information than the previous survey, with the data being more current.